kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 There was a little bit of drama this year because historically projects did not necessarily opt into Hacktoberfest and were being spammed with low-effort PRs (or outright useless PRs).
 However, the [rules have changed](https://hacktoberfest.digitalocean.com/hacktoberfest-update) and now repositories can opt-in in several ways:

-They have a `hacktoberfest` topic in their GitHub project, like this:
+They can have a `hacktoberfest` topic in their GitHub project, like this:

 ![Screenshot of a repository with "hacktoberfest" topic](https://user-images.githubusercontent.com/563819/95412517-bd885800-08ee-11eb-883a-6620f19d0c0e.png)

-Or, maintainers are using the `hacktoberfest-accepted`  when accepting PRs or issues, like this:
+Or, maintainers can mark accepted PRs with the `hacktoberfest-accepted`, like this:

 ![hacktoberfest-accepted label](https://user-images.githubusercontent.com/563819/95412776-5919c880-08ef-11eb-8a63-f58f6bc4e3e4.png)

 If one of these is true, the project is considered opted-in to Hacktoberfest.

-My expectation as a contributor would be that if a project opted into Hacktoberfest, especially with the **topic** approach, they are expecting to help you with making quality contributions.
+My expectation as a contributor would be that if a project opted into Hacktoberfest, especially with the **topic** approach, they are *expecting* to help you with making quality contributions.

 Now since we at [Excalibur](https://github.com/excaliburjs/Excalibur) have always opted-in each year, I can tell you that **we expect people to ask questions!** We try to triage and choose potential Hacktoberfest issues ahead of time (heh, in "Preptember") but we know that people will likely have questions.